 The work-study degree programme in Agriculture trains students to become experts with extensive practical skills alongside cutting-edge theoretical knowledge.
 This will qualify them to take up leading responsible positions with service companies in the agricultural and land sector.

-The tight training schedule requires participants to demonstrate particular commitment and a lot of self-discipline.
 The work-study course is therefore intended for particularly motivated and target-orientated students.

 Differing from the standard bachelor's programme, the work-study course starts with a 15-month practical training element.
 Practical training starts on 1 July.
 Participants then enrol at the University in October of the following year.
 The rest of the practical training elements are carried out in blocks during semester breaks and as part of the practical semester.